eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 002=5
 003=7
 steam=8

+# "Default" soundtrack to play (when the push button is pressed)
+002=-1

 ```

 When the board boots, it first reads the file and stores this information in memory.
 Then, as events arrive, we just check if it matches any combination.
 In the example, any event coming with a *node number* (**NN**) different from `128` is ignored.
 If the *node number* is correct, and the *event number* is *3*, then we address the relay.
 Then we check if the event number match any sound tracks to play.

-> CBUS has a multiple ways of bootstraping configuration, including one that puts the device in _"learning mode"_, much like universal remote controls.
+> CBUS has a multiple ways of bootstrapping configuration, including one that puts the device in _"learning mode"_, much like universal remote controls.
 In our cause, I thought editing this file was straightforward so I opted out of this mode.
+In the future, we might want top consider a more sophisticated approach.

 Also note that a single event can trigger *both* the relay and a specific sound track.

+In my implementation, the track name is really a shortcut to a file stored in the SD card. _"001"_ maps to _"001.mp3"_.
+Adding the extension is automatically handled.

 ### The task manager